Extract

 20 “No orders having been received by the Seaforths, the commanding

-officer advanced the leading units to try and reach the trenches,
+officer advanced the leading units to try and reach the trenches, which

-where he was till orders came.”
+was till orders came.”

 Para.